kyyberi/dxdoctor/pages/services.md

 </center>

 Besides just writing and talking about API Economy, platform economy and Developer eXperience I do consulting and in-house training for company staff - mostly C-level.
+In the training focus is on ramping your organisation and objectives for growth.
+Organisations use coaching to get started and to increase awareness of the opportunities and avoid potential losses.

 ### Avoid revenue losses

+Digitalisation is all-around.
+API Economy, Platform Economy and rising Data Economy are all intertwined.
 C-level decision makers and other key personnel in companies **must understandard what is API and Platform Economy to avoid enormous revenue losses**.
-Digitalisation is built around APIs and platforms.
+Digitalisation is built around APIs, platforms and data which enable data driven decision making and exponential growth.

 ### Flexible coaching